Suboxone Clinics in Alaska

 Eastern Aleutian Tribes Inc Integrated Behavioral Health Program - Sand Point, AK

-Eastern Aleutian Tribes Inc Integrated Behavioral Health Program is a suboxone clinic in Sand Point, AK, part of the 99661 zip area.
+Eastern Aleutian Tribes Inc Integrated Behavioral Health Program is a suboxone and methadone clinic in Sand Point, AK located in the 99661 zip code area.

 Location: 172 Red Cove Road, Sand Point, AK 99661 in Aleutians East